 The school will conduct a search if the principal (or principal designee) has a reasonable suspicion that a violation of the Student Code of Conduct has occurred.
 When determining the nature and scope of the search, the principal (or the principal designee) will consider the age and sex of the student as well as the nature of the act of misconduct.
 The search may include the student's person, backpack, purse, pockets, shoes, and/or other personal property.
 A physical contact search of a student's person will only be conducted when there is a reasonable suspicion that the student has an illegal weapon, drug and/or alcohol on his/her person.
-All physical contact searches will be conducted in the presence of a third party witness.
 A physical search may only be conducted by a staff member of the same sex as the pupil.
 School personnel shall not conduct strip searches or body cavity searches of any pupils under any circumstances.